The 29 Best TV Shows about Hockey

 Don Cherry is a very recognizable name in the Canadian hockey circles because of his long and expansive career in the industry.

-In 2010, a two-part miniseries titled Keep Your Head Up, Kid: The Don Cherry Story was aired on CBC Television that chronicled Cherry’s career.
-Written by Cherry’s son Tim Cherry, it actually took six years for Tim to obtain permission from his father to create the film!
+Written by Cherry’s son, Tim Cherry, it actually took six years for Tim to get permission from his father to create the film!

-Keep Your Head Up, Kid told Cherry’s story from his beginnings as a minor league hockey player to his time as a coach for the Boston Bruins.
+Keep Your Head Up, Kid told Cherry’s story from his beginnings as a minor-league hockey player to his time as a coach for the Boston Bruins.

 A two-part sequel titled Wrath of Grapes: The Don Cherry Story II was released in 2012, which continues his story through to his time as a co-host on Hockey Night in Canada.